-Socioeconomic classification is an important forecaster of the health status of an individual or a family.
-Continuous changes in the value of goods and services in the country due to inflation make it obligatory to regularly update the income-based socioeconomic scales.
-Therefore, by the existing exercise, the BG Prasad scale used widely to determine the socioeconomic status in health studies has been updated for the most recent CPI (IW) for Jan 2018.
-State-specific CPI (IW) should be used by researchers in community health-related studies to switch the socioeconomic status of the study subjects precisely.
+Socioeconomic indices play vital role in predicting health status, affordability of the community health services, and their utilization capacity for health services.
+Since value of goods and services in the country are dynamic due to inflation so it is update the income-based necessary socioeconomic scales.
+These scales help researchers and academicians in their community based Research initiatives.
+Therefore, by the existing exercise, the Modified BG Prasad scale which is used extensively in determining the socioeconomic status in health studies has been updated for the most recent CPI (IW) for Jan 2019.
+Researchers should use State-specific CPI (IW) in community health-related studies to adjust the socioeconomic status of the study area specifically.